abdelrahmanelnagar/Identifying-Schizophrenia-DL/README.md

 sub-4: Smoking healthy controls.

-For this project, we used only the data from sub-1 (nonsmoking schizophrenia patients).
+For this project, we used only the data from sub-1 and sub-3 (nonsmoking schizophrenia patients and nonsmoking healthy control).
 The data is organized in NIfTI format and includes metadata for each participant.

 Steps to Download the Dataset

-1- Visit the dataset link: OpenNeuro Dataset.
+1- Visit the dataset link: [OpenNeuro Dataset.](https://openneuro.org/datasets/ds001461/versions/1.0.3)

 2- Click on the "Download Dataset" button.